^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Chemical burns of the esophagus occur with the accidental or deliberate ingestion of caustic liquids, which exert a coagulating and denaturing effect on the proteins of the esophagus and stomach tissues, which leads to their destruction.
-The legal interpretation defines these lesions either as an accident or as a suicidal attempt.
-The direct action of caustic liquid on the esophagus and stomach does not lead to death, but their consequences can lead to severe morphological lesions of these organs and deep disability, and the resulting after-burn perforations of the esophagus and stomach - to the most severe inflammatory processes in the mediastinum and abdominal cavity, often with fatal.
+Chemical burns of the esophagus occur when caustic liquids are accidentally or intentionally swallowed, which have a coagulating and denaturing effect on the proteins of the tissues of the esophagus and stomach, which leads to their destruction.
+Legal interpretation defines these injuries as either an accident or a suicide attempt.
+Direct exposure of the caustic liquid to the esophagus and stomach does not lead to death, but their consequences can lead the victim to severe morphological damage to these organs and to profound disability, and the resulting post-burn perforations of the esophagus and stomach - to severe inflammatory processes in the mediastinum and abdominal cavity, often with a fatal outcome.

-The cause of chemical burns of the esophagus.
-Most often, chemical burns of the esophagus are caused by ingestion of acids (acetic, hydrochloric, sulfuric, nitric) or alkalis (potassium hydroxide, sodium hydroxide).
-According to VO Danilov (1962), sodium hydroxide burns are more common (98 cases out of 115).
-According to Romanian authors, children under 7 years old (43.7%), children aged 7 to 16 years old - 9.1%, children aged 7 to 16 years - 9.1%, from 16 to 30 years - 25.8%, the remaining 21.4% fall to the older age.
-Most often, chemical burns of the esophagus arise as a result of an accident (all victims under 16 years old, after 16 years - in 78.2% of cases).
-Intentional use of caustic liquid (the same morphologically and most severe) among the total number of victims is 19.3%, of which for ages from 16 to 30 years, 94.2% among women and 5.8% among men.
+Causes of chemical burns of the esophagus.
+Most often, chemical burns of the esophagus are caused by swallowing acids (acetic, hydrochloric, sulfuric, nitric) or alkalis (potassium hydroxide, sodium hydroxide).
+According to V.O.
+Danilov (1962), sodium hydroxide burns are most common (98 cases out of 115).
+According to Romanian authors, children under 7 years of age are most often affected (43.7%), 9.1% between the ages of 7 and 16, 9.1% between the ages of 7 and 16, 25.8% between the ages of 16 and 30, and the remaining 21.4% are at an older age.
+Most often, chemical burns of the esophagus occur as a result of an accident (all victims under 16; after 16 - in 78.2% of cases).
+Intentional consumption of a caustic liquid (which is also morphologically the most severe) accounts for 19.3% of the total number of victims, of which 94.2% are women and 5.8% are men aged 16 to 30 years.

 Chemical burn of the esophagus - Causes and pathogenesis

-The acute stage is characterized by a dramatic clinical picture: a sharp burning pain in the mouth, pharynx, esophagus and epigastric region; coughing or temporary respiratory arrest due to spasm of the larynx, vomiting with an admixture of blood depending on the fluid taken: brown or black for alkali poisoning, greenish (hydrochloric acid), yellowish (nitric acid).
-The patient rushes, instinctively rushes to the tap to wash the burning fluid from the mouth, wheeze, on the face - an expression of indescribable fear, grabs his hands in the throat, chest.
-The most favorable phenomenon in all of this symptomatology is vomiting, at which the part of the swallowed fluid can be erased.
-After a while (1 / 2-1 h) there is difficulty in swallowing or complete inability, hoarseness or complete loss of voice, general weakness, severe thirst, small and frequent pulse.
-In such cases, in a few hours, collapse and death often occur.
+The acute stage is characterized by a dramatic clinical picture: sharp burning pain in the mouth, pharynx, esophagus and epigastric region; cough or temporary respiratory arrest due to spasm of the larynx, vomiting with an admixture of blood depending on the liquid taken: brown or black in case of alkali poisoning, greenish (hydrochloric acid), yellowish (nitric acid).
+The patient rushes about, instinctively rushes to the water tap to wash the burning liquid out of the mouth, wheezes, there is an expression of indescribable fear on the face, clutches the throat and chest with his hands.
+The most favorable phenomenon in all this symptomatology is vomiting, which may result in the expulsion of part of the swallowed liquid.
+After some time (1/2-1 hour), difficulty swallowing or complete inability to do so, hoarseness or complete loss of voice, general weakness, severe thirst, small and frequent pulse appear.
+In such cases, collapse and death often occur within a few hours.

-Diagnosis of chemical burns of the esophagus does not cause difficulties (anamnesis, residual caustic liquid in the corresponding container, characteristic "bucco-pharyngo-esophagal" syndrome, and other clinical signs of a general nature.)
-It is much more difficult to establish the degree of the burn, its prevalence and depth, and it is even more difficult to foresee the complications and The consequences that may result from this trauma.
+The diagnosis of chemical burns of the esophagus is not difficult (anamnesis, remnants of caustic liquid in the appropriate container, characteristic "bucco-pharyngo-esophageal" syndrome and other clinical signs of a general nature).
+It is much more difficult to establish the degree of the burn, its prevalence and depth, and even more difficult to foresee the complications and consequences that may arise as a result of this injury.

-After providing the first urgent care to the patient and removing him from the shock state, which is usually achieved on the 2nd day after the incident, the patient undergoes fluoroscopy with contrasting with a water-soluble drug.
-In the acute stage this method can detect areas of reflex spasm of the esophagus, with deep burns - mucosal defects.
-In the chronic stage with the developing cicatricial process, the stricture region is clearly defined and above it - the beginning dilatation of the esophagus and, possibly, another area of scarring of its wall.
+After providing first aid to the patient and bringing him out of the state of shock, which is usually achieved on the 2nd day after the incident, the patient undergoes fluoroscopy with a water-soluble contrast agent.
+In the acute stage, this method can detect areas of reflex spasm of the esophagus, and in the case of deep burns - defects of the mucous membrane.
+In the chronic stage, with the developing cicatricial process, the area of stricture is clearly defined and above it - the beginning dilation of the esophagus and, possibly, another area of scarring of its wall.

 Treatment of chemical burns of the esophagus.
-The tactics of treatment are determined by the stage of the lesion, its clinical form, the time of first aid, or the arrival of the injured person to the emergency room or the hospital that has passed since the poisoning, the amount, concentration and type of caustic liquid (acid, alkali, etc.).
+The tactics of treatment measures are determined by the stage of the lesion, its clinical form, the time of first aid or the arrival of the victim at the emergency room or hospital, elapsed since the poisoning, the amount, concentration and type of caustic liquid (acid, alkali, etc.).

-According to the terms of medical care, the treatment of chemical burns of the esophagus is divided into the acute stage (between the 1 st and 10 th day after the burn), early in the subacute stage or before the stage of stricture formation (10-20 days) and later with chronic post-burn esophagitis (after 30 days).
+Based on the time frame for providing medical care, treatment of chemical burns of the esophagus is divided into emergency treatment at the acute stage (between the 1st and 10th day after the burn), early treatment at the subacute stage or before the stage of stricture formation (10-20 days), and late treatment for chronic post-burn esophagitis (after 30 days).

 You are reporting a typo in the following text: